Lenore Manderson: Honours

 She was made a Fellow of the Academy of Social Sciences of Australia in 1995 and the World Academy of Art and Science in 2004.
-She is an Honorary Professor at University of the Witwatersrand, South Africa, and Khon Kaen University, Thailand.
+She is an honorary professor at University of the Witwatersrand, South Africa, and Khon Kaen University, Thailand.

 In 2014 she is a member of the steering committee for a project of the Academy of Science of Australia on population, equity, climate change and sustainability.
-She was a member of the Scientific Advisory Committee for Stewardship on Research on Infectious Disease of Poverty (SAC-STE), WHO/TDR (Special Programme for Research and Training in Tropical Diseases) (2008-2011), and is a member of the TDR Scientific and Technical Advisory Committee from January 2012.
-She is Editor of the international journal Medical Anthropology (2010–present).
+She was a member of the Scientific Advisory Committee for Stewardship on Research on Infectious Disease of Poverty (SAC-STE), WHO/TDR (Special Programme for Research and Training in Tropical Diseases) (2008-2011), and is a member of the TDR scientific and technical advisory committee from January 2012.
+She is editor of the international journal Medical Anthropology (2010–present).

+In the 2020 Australia Day Honours, Manderson was appointed a Member of the Order of Australia.